Niagara Falls Weekend Guide

 What to See & Do

-Don a bright blue complimentary rain poncho, and prepare to get wet on a trip aboard the historic Maid of the Mist.
+Don a complimentary rain poncho, and prepare to get wet on a trip aboard the Hornflower.
 If you grab a spot on the coveted upper deck, you're privy not only to great views but a spray of water as the boat glides up to the thunderous falls.
-Established in 1846, it's the oldest tourist attraction in North America and offers unforgettable scenery of both Horseshoe Falls on the Canadian side and the American Falls.
-Boat rides are available daily from April through October and last approximately 30 minutes.
+The Voyage To The Falls boat tour ventures into the heart of the Niagara Gorge and offers unforgettable scenery of the American, Bridal Veil and Canadian Horseshoe Falls.
+Boat rides are available daily from spring to late fall and last approximately 20 minutes.

 Whirlpool Aero Car